semgrep/salus-r2c/README.md

 ## Analyzers

 - [sgrep](https://sgrep.dev) A semantic AST pattern matcher powered by patterns written in the native code syntax.
 Polyglot with a universal AST.
-Contact r2c to vote for favorite language to be prioritzed.
+Contact r2c to vote for your favorite language to be prioritzed.

 ## Support